HarvardMapCollection/tutorials-share/content/resources/Researchers-Handbook/long-term-preservation/index.md

 </style>

 The Harvard Map Collection collects and preserves GIS data for long-term discovery and reuse in the [Harvard Geospatial Library (HGL)](https://library.harvard.edu/services-tools/harvard-geospatial-library).
 You might like to extend the long-term value of your research by making your data available in a tool like HGL or [Dataverse](https://dataverse.harvard.edu/), or perhaps you'd like some feedback on how you are communicating the GIS components of your project.
-Maybe this is the first time you are thinking about this topics, and it sounds intriguing to you.
+Maybe this is the first time you are thinking about this topic, and it sounds intriguing to you.
 No matter where you are in this process, we are here to help.

 ## Metadata?